top of page

 Life is a continuum.
 I am the same artist that I was as a young person, but with more experience.

-on Climate Change I spent 6 years working on.
+in the '70s.
+It finally came to fruition in the video EARTH: AN ANIMATED ALLEGORY, a piece I spent 6 years working on.
 The image was part of my psyche in my twenties and even earlier.
-I could finally apply it when the time came that it was relevant.
+I could finally apply it when it was relevant.

 I am not the only person to come into full possession of myself self-worth and skill later in life.
-Let's applaud growth and at any age.
+Let's applaud growth at any age.

 EDUCATION